zhaonat/py-maxwell-fd3d/README.md

 # py-maxwell-fd3d
 Solving Maxwell's equations via A python implementation of the 3D curl-curl E-field equations.
+The primary purpose of this code is to expose the underlying techniques for generating finite differences in a relatively transparent way (so no classes or complicated interfaces).
 This code contains additional work to engineer the eignspectrum for better convergence with iterative solvers (using the Beltrami-Laplace operator).
 You can control this in the main function through the input parameter $s = {0,-1,1}$

 There is also a preconditioners to render the system matrix symmetric.